 Decongestants clear mucus to relieve congestion and swelling.
 This may be an old wives tale but my mom always had me stay away form dairy when I was congested and drink fresh squeezed orange juice.
 I live by it.
 You may want to try that too!

-And there you have it- 7 ways to deal with winter sinus allergies!
+There you have it- 7 ways to deal with winter sinus allergies!
 Don’t forget to address the causes of the winter allergies first in order to prevent them as much as possible.
 Which methods work best for dealing with your winter time allergies?